gillespie-alex/linkedin_web_scrapers/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is dedicated for those that hate the whole "networking bullshit" disease that is linkedin.
 Most engineering students like me cannot stand the whole process of looking for a job which solely consists of kissing ass to recruiters in the hopes they let you skip the OAs and go straight to on-sites or virtual interviews.
 So I wanted to create a little family of webscrapers for linkedin that all have a different roles and some customizability for what you want.
-The first base webscraper is used to search through all job pages for a specified role and find all the technical recruiters of that specific compnay for you to reach out to.
+The first base webscraper is used to search through all job pages for a specified role and find all the technical recruiters of that specific company for you to reach out to.
 The other webscrapers will essentially act as auto-message bots that read from a .csv file containing all the recruiters/ppl you want to contact without having to do the labor yourself.

 Here's why:
 * The whole idea of "networking" is a morally decrepit maxim that us engineering students are obligated to equally participate in, but NO MORE!